 Keep in mind that the towing bill assigned is based on determining who is at fault.

 Generally speaking, in California, car accident injury cases are litigated in and decided by the civil court system.
-It is crucial to outline that the civil court system is very different from the criminal court system, but the two are often confused by people who are not familiar with how they work.
+Civil court is very different from the criminal court, but the two are often confused by people who are not familiar with how they work.
 Criminal courts are meant to deal with and punish people who break the law, the punishment of which includes state-sanctioned fines, prison time, and community service.

-The Civil Court system, on the other hand, delivers justice by making sure that wrongdoers pay for damages in the form of compensation to the victims.
-Though unlike in criminal trials, where there is a state prosecutor, civil cases have individuals or corporate entities who are suing the accused party.
+The Civil Court system, on the other hand, delivers justice by making sure wrongdoers pay for damages in the form of financial compensation to the victims.
+Unlike criminal trials, where there is a state prosecutor, private attorneys sue the defendant in civil cases.

 Actions like hit-and-run, DUI, and vehicular manslaughter are all criminal offenses.
 However, car accident lawsuits are a separate trial.
-Car accident lawsuits are part of civil law, often referred to as personal injury law or in some states tort law.
-The term “Tort” means civil wrongdoing to another party.
+Car accident lawsuits are part of civil law, often referred to as personal injury law.

 Injury Claim Process

 The injury claim process can be lengthy and require multiple steps.
-However, once you have followed through the steps we outlined earlier about what to do after a car accident, it is then important that you follow through the process outline below.
+However, if you have followed the steps outlined earlier regarding what to do after a car accident, following the process outlined below will make your case stronger.

 File an Insurance Claim